-4. Please briefly state what constitutes real estate in your jurisdiction.
+4. What constitutes real estate in your jurisdiction?
 Is land and any buildings on it (owned by the same entity) registered together in the same title, or do they have separate titles set out in different registers?

 Real estate consists of land and buildings attached to the land (section 90, Civil Code).
-Therefore, buildings are automatically in the possession of the owner of the land.
-In exceptional cases, ownership of buildings and land can be separate, for example, when heritable building rights are involved or if the building was constructed by a tenant.
+Therefore, buildings are automatically in the possession of the land owner.
+In exceptional cases, ownership of buildings and land can be separate, for example, when heritable building rights are involved, or if the building was constructed by a tenant.
 However, there is no separate registry for title to buildings.